-2) Open Picsew and tap to select your screenshots.
+2) Download Picsew, open it, and tap to select your screenshots.
 Keep in mind the order in which you choose the photos; they will display from the bottom up in the stitched image.

 3) Tap Vertical at the bottom for text messages that look like one long scrolling shot.
-The paid version offers the Scrollshot option will stitch your images automatically and Horizontal places them side-by-side.
+The paid version offers the Scrollshot option, which will stitch your images automatically and Horizontal places them side-by-side.

 4) Between the screenshots, you’ll see a dark yellow line with a pencil icon.
 Tap that to adjust the spacing between the images or remove toolbars, keyboards, and the like.
 This allows you to place the screenshots exactly as needed.
 Drag either the upper or lower image to move it and tap the checkmark to seal it in.

 5) When you’re done, tap the Share button on the top right.
 You can tap Preview to see the finished image, which allows you to go back and change it if necessary.
 Or select Share to, Export to Photos, or Export to Files per your preference.

 It doesn’t take long to get the hang of using Picsew.
 And you can play around with a few test screenshots before you work on that important one, just to see how it all works.

 Picsew is free with an in-app purchase for additional features.

 A scrolling screenshot app would be the perfect solution.
 However, most of these apps simply capture video, which is something you can do yourself with the iPhone Screen Recording tool.
 And other screenshot stitching apps can be clunky or limited.
 But for a couple of more options that work pretty well, check these out.